xiexh20/fast-human-reg/README.md

 ## Dependency
 The code is tested on `torch=1.12.1+cu121, cuda12.1, debian11`.
-We recommend using anaconda environment:
+We recommend using conda environment:
 ```shell
 conda create -n fast-reg python=3.8
 conda activate fast-reg